thijse/LLMJson/README.md

     }
 }
 ```
-We will see that `Description` attributes will add comments to json that we generate. `JsonProp<int>` is a special kind of property especially useful for dynamic JsonModel, we will get back to that object later.
+We will see that `Description` attributes will add comments to json that we generate. `JsonProp<...>` is a special kind of property especially useful for dynamic usage, we will get back to that object later.

 Next, we  create a prompt for the LLM, requesting it to update the model, adding the model with descriptions